User Role and Module Settings

 viewersrole.png

-Fine Grain Control (System Catalog)
+Fine-Grained Control (System Catalog)

 editonsnowfla.png

 In the above example, edit permissions will be granted to this user role only for the enabled data source.
-The user can decide the level of access he wants to give, he can either give "View & Chat" or "Edit" Permissions.
+The admin can decide the level of access he wants to give, he can either give "View & Chat" or "Edit" Permissions.
 Now admin can further filter the data source by using the Table Exclusion criteria below.

 status+tags.png